PowerShell/PowerShell/docs/releasing/README.md

 Linux / OS X
 ------------

-The `PowerShellGitHubDev` module contains a `Start-PSPackage` function to build Linux packages.
+The `build.psm1` module contains a `Start-PSPackage` function to build Linux packages.
 It requires that `Start-PSBuild -Publish` has been run.
 The output *must* be published so that it includes the runtime.
 This function will automatically deduce the correct version from the most recent annotated tag (using `git describe`), and if not specified, will build a package for the current platform.